aksommerville/zerosigma/README.md

 - [x] Episodes.
 - [x] Scoring.
 - [ ] Use `n*m` instead of `n**m`.
 Daily score in 5..45.
 But at 45, bonus-bump it to 100.
-- [ ] Hazards.
+- [ ] Hazards and challenges.
 Nothing actually harmful, I don't want HP or even die-and-respawn.
 But things that knock you back, paralyze you...
+- - [ ] Things to break by fastfalling.
+- - [ ] A few flowers that become unreachable after fastfall-breaking something, have to pick them before.
+- - [ ] Walljump across a 1-meter outcrop.
+- - [ ] 2-meter outcrop?
+It's possible but very difficult.
+- - [ ] Goat that eats flowers if you wake him up.
 - [ ] Proper maps.
 - [ ] Sound effects.
 - [ ] Menus.